 Chief among these features is Network Performance Monitor’s auto-discovery function.
 SolarWinds automatically discovers devices on your network and adds them to the platform.
 This process can be completed in less than an hour and means you don’t have to spend time manually locating devices throughout the network.
 The simplicity of this feature is something that is carried over into the user interface as a whole.

 You can customize the dashboard and choose what information you’d like to see about your network.
 For example, you may wish to view a pie chart that outlines application health or a map of your connectivity.
+You can also choose to look at activity for a particular IP address.
 There are many different dashboards and views to choose from show how your network runs.
 The inherent flexibility of the dashboard makes this a solution that can be tailored to meet an individual organization’s needs.

 Network Performance Monitor also has an inbuilt alerts system.
 The user can set parameters for alerts, and the program will send notifications via email or SMS once the alert criteria has been met.
 You don’t need to manually monitor your network 24/7 in order to stay up to date with new events.
 The notifications feature automates this process and flags up events where there is an issue.